ankitaggarwal011/PyCNN/README.md

 This python library is the implementation of CNN for the application of **Image Processing**.

+**Note**: The library has been **cited** in the research published on [Using Python and Julia for Efficient Implementation of Natural Computing and Complexity Related Algorithms](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7168488), look for the reference #19 in the references section.
+I'm glad that this library could be of help to the community.

 ![alt text](http://www.isiweb.ee.ethz.ch/haenggi/CNN_web/CNN_figures/blockdiagram.gif "CNN Architecture")

 ## Motivation